-The restoring capacity of natural resources is the basis for the circular economy.
+The restorative capacity of natural resources is the basis for the circular economy.
 In essence, linoleum is a bio-cycle product.
 This means that the natural raw materials can basically be composted and returned to the earth as nutrients for the newly grown natural raw materials.

-Using recycled, up-cycled (i.e. cocoa shells and tall oil) and re-used materials is a circular economy principle that has been applied in Marmoleum for ages.
-In our linoleum factories, installation residues are collected and added to the recycling system, contributing to the 43% recycled content in Marmoleum.
+Using recycled, up-cycled (i.e. cocoa shells and tall oil) and re-used materials is a circular economy principle that has been applied in Marmoleum for years.
+In our linoleum factories, installation off-cuts are collected and added to the recycling system, contributing to the 43% recycled content in Marmoleum.
 Other valuable streams, like jute or furniture linoleum backing paper residuals, are offered to parties that upcycle them into highly valuable or socially responsible products.

-from a 20-year-old floor
+From a 20-year-old Floor

 We’re not seeing circularity for floor coverings on a large scale yet.
 Solutions are especially limited where flooring is glued to the subfloor.
 Unfortunately, this applies to the vast majority of resilient flooring in use today.
-That is why Forbo Flooring has recently taken on the challenge to fully recycle 13,000 m2 of 20-year-old Marmoleum flooring from the Delft University of Technology and turn it into brand new Marmoleum.Read the full story
+That is why Forbo Flooring Systems has recently taken on the challenge to fully recycle 13,000 m2 of 20-year-old Marmoleum flooring from the Delft University of Technology and turn it into brand new Marmoleum.Read the full story

 Marmoleum Cocoa - upcycling in flooring